richhowley/Off-Grid-Communications-Node/README.md

 This repository holds the Node.js part of an off-grid comminication system that uses Arduinos with HC-12 transceiver modules.

-Node reads and writes messages to and from the serial port using the node-serialport module and communicates with a browser via socket.io events.
+Node.js reads and writes messages to and from the serial port using the node-serialport module and communicates with a browser via socket.io events.

 Run listports.js to get a list of all serial ports: